Yasin1211/Loot-That-Auto/ROADMAP.md

 Plans for future updates

-  - If you loot police vehicles, you will find weapons/ammo...
-  - If you loot gang vehicles, you will find more money than usual...
   - Add voice/audio for when looting
   - LOOT THAT AUTO FOR GTA 3 AND SAN ANDREAS COMING SOON...
   - This mod might end up having a ScriptHook version for GTA 5 and GTA 4 (i hope so)